12 Determinants and Eigensystems

 Determinants

-For an matrix \mathbf{A} \in \mathbb{C}^{n \times n}, the determinant of A is defined to be the scalar
+For a square matrix \mathbf{A} \in \mathbb{C}^{n \times n}, the determinant of \mathbf{A} is defined to be the scalar

 \text{det} (\mathbf{A}) = \lvert \mathbf{A} \rvert = \sum_{p \in \mathcal{P}} \sigma (p) \prod_{i=1}^{n} a_{i, p_{i}}